Sparse reconstruction in spin systems I: iid spins: Sparse reconstruction for planar percolation

-In case $\mathbf{d} =(t,0)$ we have exactly the same argument exploiting the $\pi/2$ rotational symmetry of the model (switching to the dual lattice and using that $\Cr_n$ does not happen if and only if there is a dual up-down crossing).
+In case $\mathbf{d} =(0,t)$ we have exactly the same argument, exploiting duality and the $\pi/2$ rotational symmetry of the model: since $\Cr_n$ does not happen i{f}f there is a dual up-down crossing, the event $\{\Cr_n \neq \Cr_n^{\mathbf{d}}\}$ means that the two vertically $O(\delta)$-shifted rectangles disagree about having dual up-down crossings or not, which is exactly as unlikely as horizontally $O(\delta)$-shifted rectangles disagreeing about left-to-right primal crossings.

 The case of a general $\mathbf{d} \in R_\delta$ now easily follows.
-If $\left\{\Cr_n \neq \Cr_n ^{\mathbf{d}} \right\}$, then either $\left\{\Cr_n \neq \Cr_n ^{\mathbf{d}_x} \right\}$ or $\left\{\Cr_n \neq \Cr_n ^{\mathbf{d}_{y}} \right\}$, where $\mathbf{d}_x$ and $\mathbf{d}_{y}$ are the projections of $\mathbf{d}$ onto the first and the second coordinates, respectively.
+If $\left\{\Cr_n \neq \Cr_n ^{\mathbf{d}} \right\}$, then either $\big\{\Cr_n \neq \Cr_n ^{\mathbf{d}_x} \big\}$ or $\big\{\Cr_n \neq \Cr_n ^{\mathbf{d}_{y}} \big\}$, where $\mathbf{d}_x$ and $\mathbf{d}_{y}$ are the projections of $\mathbf{d}$ onto the first and the second coordinates, respectively.

 As a consequence, $\p [\Cr_n \neq \Cr_n ^{\mathbf{d}}]\leq \p [\Cr_n \neq \Cr_n ^{\mathbf{d}_x}] + \p [\Cr_n \neq \Cr_n ^{\mathbf{d}_{y}}] \leq O (\delta) $. \epf